semaphoreci/docs/concepts.md

 memory/CPU combinations and OS image.
 The standard OS image has all the common tools and full `sudo` access so you can install extra software.

+## Organization and Projects

+Everything in Semaphore is part of an _Organization_.
+The organization connects team members with their _Projects_.
+You'll have a _Project_ for each code repository connected to Semaphore.